LilCloudCoder/devx/README.md

 # devx
-The Ultimate A.I CLI for Development
+The Ultimate A.I CLI for Development & AI workflows

+### CURRENTLY under development